FAQ for Students Who Began Before Fall 2021

 I've taken courses for the University Core.
 Will those count for Bridges?

 Yes.
-Prior coursework will count toward Bridges requirements.
-You can consult the Traditional Map for Current Students, search for approved courses in the Course Catalog, and run a RAPP (Review Academic Program Progress) in Self Service Banner to see what Bridges credit you will have when we launch Bridges in the fall.
+Prior coursework counts toward Bridges requirements.
+You can consult the Traditional Map for Current Students, search for approved courses in the Course Catalog, and run a RAPP (Review Academic Program Progress) in Self Service Banner to see what Bridges credit you have.

-No. Current students will not have to take the Essential Questions course or BRDG 105.
+No. Students who began before Fall 2021 do not have to take the Essential Questions course or BRDG 105.
 Students who entered Duquesne in Fall 2020 will complete the Experiential Learning and Capstone elements.
-Students who entered prior to Fall 2020 will not be required to do those, though students in most programs will have these features integrated into their majors anyway.
+Students who entered prior to Fall 2020 are not required to do those, though students in most programs will have these features integrated into their majors anyway.

 When I came to Duquesne I had credits that couldn't be used toward my major or the University Core.
 Can they be used for Bridges?

 Most likely.
-The Bridges competencies are broader than the outgoing Theme Area courses and are friendlier to transfer credits.
-Please ask your advisor to review transfer credits if you think you might benefit from Bridges in this way, and remember that your school's current curriculum requirements will factor into the application of transfer credits.
+Bridges is friendlier to transfer credits.
+Please ask your Student Success Coach to review transfer credits if you think you might benefit from Bridges in this way, and remember that your school's current curriculum requirements will factor into the application of transfer credits.

 How can I be sure I know what Bridges requirements I need to meet before graduation?

-We have been mapping Bridges into all of our undergraduate baccalaureate programs.
-Program sheets are being updated.
-In the meantime, you can consult your advisor.
+We mapped Bridges into all of our undergraduate baccalaureate programs.
+Please consult your Student Success Coach.

 Can courses count for more than one Bridges competency?